MPI-IS/Grassmann-Averages-PCA/README.txt

 ----------------------------------------------------------------
 - It is known that the MEX files on OSX does not honour its dependencies (boost) because of a troubleshooting with Matlab.
 On OSX currently the only possible way to run the MEX file is to use the static boost libraries.
-- On Linux, some symbol clash may occur with Matlab.
-This is because Matlab is shipped with its own libstdc++, that may be older than the one used for compiling the MEX extensions.
+- On Linux, some symbol may clash with Matlab.
+This is mainly because Matlab is shipped with its own libstdc++, that may be older than the one used for compiling the MEX extensions.
 In that case, you can safely run Matlab with the new version of libstdc++ that is shipped with your system, using the following command LD_PRELOAD=/path/to/your/libstdc++.so matlab